I love Girona!

 So what else can you do in Girona, besides walking the ancient city wall?

-Volunteer with chimps….OK I know I said that just had to slip it in again.
+Volunteer with chimps…OK I know I said that just had to slip it in again.
 But it also makes a great base for adventures.
-I’ve done a cycling trip through Catalonia that started in Girona and have used it as a base for hot air ballooning.
-I
+I’ve done a cycling trip through Catalonia that started in Girona and has used it as a base for hot air ballooning.

 For even more travel ideas about Girona and the region check out this post by Emma.